Building Accreditation: Environments for Ageing and Dementia Design Assessment Tool (EADDAT)

 With each tier, you receive a complete user guide, appropriate checklist, case study(s), and best practice examples.
 For more information on how EADDAT works, and to work out which version of the tool is best for you, visit our 'getting started’ page.

-You can access the tool through DSDC’s resources page.
+You can access the tool through DSDC’s Publications.